miranda-ng/miranda-ng/tools/installer_ng/readme.txt

       How to compile Miranda NG installer:

-1. Run getutil.bat and it will download the needed tools to 'util' folder, install them or if you want to do it manually:
+1. Run Tools\getutil.bat and it will download the needed tools to 'Tools' folder, install them or if you want to do it manually:

    b.
 Download and install Inno Setup QuickStart Pack unicode from - http://www.jrsoftware.org/download.php/ispack-unicode.exe

-3. Run make.bat
+3. Run make_all.bat

 4. Collect the compiled installer files from Output folder